Brain-Defrost/Brain-Defrost_BE/README.md

 To add your OpenAI API key to the rails app:

-1. Delete the `config/master.key` file
+1. If one already exists, delete the `config/master.key` file
 2. In the terminal, run `EDITOR="code --wait" rails credentials:edit`
    - This creates a new `config/master.key` file and opens a credentials file (`config/credentials.yml.enc`)
 3. Paste the code below in the credentials file that opens (can go above or below the secret key)